More than a dragon

 Krakow has the hejnal – a short, melodious bugle call played every hour from the east, west, north and south sides of St.Mary Basilica’s left tower.
-Whenever I come back here and hear the hejnal I feel I’m coming home.
-Krakow has the Planty, strollway of greenery encircling the centre of the Old Town.
-No matter if it rains or is sunny on the Planty is always beautiful.
+Whenever I come back here and hear the hejnal I feel I’m coming back home.

-I love Krakow because of the Jagiellonian University, all sleepless nights before the exams and because Nicolaus Copernicus made doodles in the margins of his notebooks in the 1490s here.
+I love Krakow because of the Jagiellonian University, all sleepless nights before the exams and because of Nicolaus Copernicus who made doodles in the margins of his notebooks in the 1490s here.

 Only in Krakow you can admire such events as the dragon parade or dachshund parade.

 But the most important is that Krakow has a dragon!